 Greece is not just sea and islands but also mountains and landscape!

-We want to introduce you one of the most interesting places in the Pindus mountains in mainland Greece: The Plastiras Lake and surrounding area!
+We want to introduce you one of the most interesting places in the Pindus mountains in mainland Greece: The Plastiras Lake and the surrounding area!

 Plastiras Lake in Greece is renowned for its beautiful landscape composed of the alpine peaks and fjord-like scenes.
 It is 60 km from Meteora and 336 km from Athens International Airport.